bengal-social/megalodon/README.md

 > A fork of the [official Mastodon Android app](https://github.com/mastodon/mastodon-android) adding important features that are missing in the official app and possibly won’t ever be implemented, such as the federated timeline, unlisted posting and an image description viewer.

----

 ## Key features

 ### **Unlisted posting**

-**Allows you to post publicly without having your post show up in trends, hashtags or public timelines (i.e., in the tabs “Local”, “Community” and “Posts”).**
+**Allows you to post publicly without having your post show up in trends, hashtags or public timelines (i.e., in the tabs “Community”, “Federated” and “Posts”).**

 When posting with Unlisted visibility, your posts will still be publicly accessible in your profile.
 They will also be shown in people’s Home timelines, but only if they follow you or someone they follow reposted/replied to your post.